Robert Cecil, 1st Earl of Salisbury: Early life and family

 Cecil attended St John's College, Cambridge, in the 1580s, but did not take a degree.
 He also attended "disputations" at the Sorbonne.

 In 1589, Cecil married Elizabeth Brooke, the daughter of William Brooke, 10th Baron Cobham by his second wife, Frances Newton.
 Their son, William Cecil, was born in Westminster on 28 March 1591, and baptised in St Clement Danes on 11 April.
 He was followed by a daughter, Lady Frances Cecil (1593–1644).
 Elizabeth died in 1597, leaving Cecil with two small children.
-Her brothers Henry, 11th Baron Cobham, and George Brooke were arrested by Cecil for their involvement in the "Main" and "Bye" plots; George, her younger brother, was executed at Winchester on 5 December 1603 for high treason.
+Her brothers Henry, 11th Baron Cobham, and George Brooke were arrested by Cecil for their involvement in the Bye and Main Plots; George, her younger brother, was executed at Winchester on 5 December 1603 for high treason.

 In 1608, Frances Cecil caught the eye of King James I's daughter Elizabeth and she made Sir John Harington write to Salisbury to invite her to join her household.
-She married The 5th Earl of Cumberland and had one daughter but no sons.
+She married the 5th Earl of Cumberland and had one daughter but no sons.

 Secretary of State

 Under Elizabeth

 In 1584, Cecil sat for the first time in the House of Commons, representing his birthplace, the borough of Westminster, and was re-elected in 1586.
 He was a back bencher, never making a speech until 1593, after having been appointed a Privy Councillor.
-In 1588 he accompanied Lord Derby in his mission to the Netherlands to negotiate peace with Spain.

-He was elected for Hertfordshire in 1589, 1593, 1597 and 1601, was made a Privy Counsellor in 1591 and was leader of the Council by 1597.
+In 1588, he accompanied Lord Derby in his mission to the Netherlands to negotiate peace with Spain.
+He was elected for Hertfordshire in 1589, 1593, 1597, and 1601, was made a Privy Counsellor in 1591 and was leader of the Council by 1597.

 Following the death of Sir Francis Walsingham in 1590, Burghley acted as Secretary of State, while Cecil took on an increasingly heavy work-load.
 He was also knighted and subsequently appointed to the Privy Council in 1591, and began to act as Secretary of State in 1589, although his formal appointment came later.
 He participated in the social life of the royal court, on 15 September 1595 he went hawking with the queen and they caught three partridges, which they gave to Elizabeth Wolley.

-In 1597 he was made Chancellor of the Duchy of Lancaster, and in February 1598 dispatched on a mission to Henry IV of France, to prevent the impending alliance between that country and Spain.
-Three ambassadors, Cecil, John Herbert and Thomas Wilkes left from Dover, but Wilkes died soon after arrival at Rouen.
+In 1597, he was made Chancellor of the Duchy of Lancaster, and in February 1598 dispatched on a mission to Henry IV of France, to prevent the impending alliance between that country and Spain.
+Three ambassadors, Cecil, John Herbert, and Thomas Wilkes left from Dover, but Wilkes died soon after arrival at Rouen.
 Cecil and Herbert lodged at a house of the Duke of Montpensier in Paris, and subsequently travelled south to meet the French king at Angers in March.
 They had their final audiences with the king at Nantes and the Duke de Bouillon gave Cecil a locket with the king's portrait.
 They sailed home to Portsmouth from Ouistreham, a port near Caen, in the Adventure commanded by Sir Alexander Clifford.
 Cecil became the leading minister after the death of his father in August 1598, serving both Queen Elizabeth and King James as Secretary of State.